If you can’t decide on how to set a Thanksgiving table, or if you’re looking for Thanksgiving table settings, then these ideas can help you out!

 18. Black, White and Gold

 Being pleasing and stylish doesn’t mean being elaborate all the time.
-Look at this table setting!
-Black, white and gold, just elegant.
+Look at this amazing table setting!
+Black, white, and gold together is simply elegant.

 19. Make it Rustic

-This is another minimalistic style of table setting.
+This is another minimalist yet elegant style of table setting.
 Here’s a DIY tutorial to pull this look off.

 20. Delightful Fall Tablescape